-A basic RN degree requires a similar amount of schooling as an associate’s degree.
-However, with the competitive job market, the majority of RN’s go on to earn a Bachelor’s (BSN) in nursing.
+A basic registered nurse degree requires a similar amount of schooling as an associate’s degree.
+However, with the competitive job market, the majority of RNs go on to earn a bachelor’s degree in nursing.
+There are advantages of earning a BSN vs. ADN.
 After achieving your RN license, there are several options for master’s or doctorate programs that can provide additional training in specialized skills for upper-level job opportunities.

-When working towards a degree in nursing, there are several stages to successfully completing the program and earning your license, including:
+When working toward a degree in nursing, there are several stages to successfully completing the program and earning your license, including:

 - In-depth courses on nursing theory and ethics

 Due to the nature of the nursing degree field, you must complete your basic RN license through an in-person degree program.
 If you are already an RN looking to work towards an advanced degree, there are several online nursing programs that allow you to continue working while pursuing advanced education.

 Nurses wear many hats, regardless of their specialty or place of employment.
 Not only do they provide comfort, medication, and assistance to patients, but they are usually tasked with keeping detailed patient history reports.
 They may treat wounds, change dressings, take blood samples, and make sure medical equipment is functioning properly.

 They may also work as educators, helping patients and families understand their condition, prognosis, and scope of care.
 In alternative settings, nurses frequently may work as advocates for the population they serve, connecting vital medical information to individuals who need it most.